top of page

 I DO STUFF, MAKE THINGS AND ANNOY PEOPLE

 I was recently told that my apartment looks like a museum.
 That may have to do with the fact that I've been collecting seed pods, rocks, wasps nests, bones and other natural history objects for most of my life.
-I have butterflies, dragonflies, cicadas and other insects in frames, and numerous botanical pressings sitting behind glass.
-I get weird looks when I reveal that all the drapes and curtains in my home and many of the cushion covers were custom made, by me.
-From solid wood, I created three of four beds and headboards.
-I have been known to go to a hardware store with my Moleskine full of notes, drawings and measurements and annoy the attendants with details of the cuts I needed.
-I've walked several blocks with piles of cut lumber on my shoulders and sometimes take the subway to get them to my apartment.
-I could be heard drilling and sanding or blending while my living room and kitchen are transformed into carpentry, painting, sculpture, sewing, soap-making and baking studios.
-The people in my building and my Harlem neighborhood call me the pant lady, and justly so since I started gardening with plants that I brought from my previous home while the movers were unloading the furniture into my current apartment.
+I have butterflies, dragonflies, cicadas and other insects in frames, decades-old botanical pressings sitting behind glass, paintings and a small collection of masks from around the world.
+I get weird looks when I reveal that all the drapes, curtains and many of the cushion covers in my home were custom made, by me.
+From solid wood, I built three sturdy beds and headboards and updated old furniture.
+I have been the woman at the hardware store with my Moleskine full of notes, drawings and measurements who annoyed attendants with details of the cuts I needed.
+On several occasions I walked many blocks with piles of cut lumber on my shoulders and sometimes took the subway to get them to my apartment.
+My neighbors could hear me drilling, sanding or blending while my living room and kitchen are transformed into carpentry, painting, sculpture, sewing, soap-making and baking studios.
+The people in my building and my Harlem neighborhood call me the plant lady, and justly so since I first started gardening in Harlem with plants that I brought from my previous homes, while the movers were unloading the furniture into my Harlem apartment.
 That was twenty years ago.
 Since then I have schlepped thousands of plants from the Farmers Market in Union Square and from trips to Massachusetts to the common open space on my block and to the community garden two blocks away.
-I have a collection of baking tins, saws, wood shavers, books, paintings, an old blue enamel ambassador sewing machine, old cameras and tons of project supplies, some spilling out of closets.
+I have a collection of pruners, saws, wood shavers, an old blue enamel ambassador sewing machine, old cameras and film.

-I annoy people because they don't know what to make of me.
-I never seem to fit into the box that many people expect that a person who looks like me should be in, and there is this need to box me.
-I have been told that I have too much passion, that I am an over-achiever and that I "make other people look bad".
+Sometimes people are uncomfortable in my presence because they don't know what to make of me.
+I never seem to fit into the box or boxes that some think a person who looks like me should be in, and there seems to be a need to make me fit into some space that makes them more at ease.
+I have been told that I have too much passion, that I have too much presence, that I have too much personality.
+I sound too....different; that I am an over-achiever and that I "make other people look bad".
 It seems like my spirit irritates some people's demons.
 I blame it on my mother, my father and to some extent the environment in which I grew up.
 We were poor people but to our neighbors we seemed to be doing well.
-That was because our parents had very high standards and expected us kids to work hard and live our lives with integrity and pride.
-We were not boastful and we were not known for asking for help.
+That was because our parents had very high standards and expected us kids to work hard and live our lives guided by certain principles.
+We stood tall but never considered ourselves better or lower than other people; we were never boastful or known for asking for help.
 The church had quite a bit of influence over the way we lived our lives, as well as the reserve and dignity our parents displayed.
-The high, less traveled road was the expected.
+The high, less traveled road was the expected path.

 We built things.
-I watched and sometimes helped my mason-carpenter-plumber-electrician brothers attach wire to rebar, mix and pour concrete, mortar walls, nail galvanize and expand our living spaces.
-My brother Raymond made furniture and sewed a stuffed, dimpled mattress for my Skipper doll and another for my sister Stephanie's Barbie doll.
-Our baking trays bread pans were his creations as well as the square tapered concrete flower pots that displayed my mother's velvety begonias.
+I watched and sometimes helped my ten mason-carpenter-plumber-electrician brothers attach wire to rebar, mix and pour concrete, mortar walls, tile bathrooms, nail galvanize and expand our home.
+When I was a little girl my brother Raymond made furniture of soldered pieces of tin.
+Raymond deftly sewed, stuffed and dimpled mattresses and sofas for my Skipper doll and for my sister Stephanie's Barbie doll.
+Our baking trays and bread pans were his creations as well as the square tapered concrete flower pots that displayed my mother's bougainvilleas and velvety begonias.
+At the moment my brother Gregory is plugging away at completing a rather large concrete house with many rooms.
+He also gardens and never ceases to amaze me with his plant collection, including the awesome night-blooming dragon fruit plants.

-As a teen I dyed fabric and made clothes most of my clothes.
-I could cut patterns for flared, a-line a-line and pleated skirts.
-I loved loose skirts with pockets.
-I favored the color green and choose army-green cotton fabric for skirts and pants.
-When I turned twenty, I created the wardrobe for my first real job, as a primary school teacher.
-It is no wonder that my sister made her own gown for her wedding in Glasgow.
-It is no surprise that I find it necessary to make things or prefer to buy second-hand, good quality clothes and other items rather than consume or surround myself with those poorly made/designed.
+As a teen I dyed fabric and made most of my clothes.
+I could cut patterns for flared, a-line and pleated skirts.
+I made my own school uniform skirts and I loved loose skirts with pockets.
+After a long love affair with yellow, (for which I was sorely ridiculed) the color green became my favorite and army-green cotton fabric was my choice for pants and skirts.
+When I turned twenty, I created the wardrobe for my first real job, as a primary school teacher and it was no wonder that my sister made her own gown for her wedding in Glasgow years later.
+I developed my own style and took it with me to Kingston, where it got noticed during the two years I studied art there.
+Then as it is now, often my first instinct is to make the thing that I wanted, or to buy second-hand, good quality clothes and other items rather than consume or surround myself with poorly made stuff.

 Subscribe Form